Worrdent History, Family Crest & Coats of Arms

 Another 50 words (4 lines of text) are included under the topic Early Worrdent Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Worrdent family to Ireland
+Migration of the Worrdent family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Worrdent, or a variant listed above to cross the Atlantic and come to North America were: Thomas Warden settled in Virginia in 1623; James and Joseph Warden settled in New York State in 1804; William Warden settled in Virginia in 1774.